bclnr/kb-layout-evaluation/README.md

 The [layout evaluation](#layout-evaluation) needs bigram frequencies (sets of 2 letters) for each language.

-The frequencies come from [Practical Cryptography](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/) for English, French, Spanish, and German; and from [Norvig](http://norvig.com/mayzner.html) for English (to compare).
+The frequencies come from [Practical Cryptography](http://practicalcryptography.com/cryptanalysis/letter-frequencies-various-languages/) for English, French, Spanish, German, and Swedish; and from [Norvig](http://norvig.com/mayzner.html) for English (to compare).

 For comparison, my own corpus is also analyzed (for English and French); made of my emails, some texts from free books, and some internet articles.